How Deep Sleep May Help The Brain Clear Alzheimer's Toxins

 One of the things they monitored was cerebrospinal fluid, or CSF, the liquid that flows through the brain and spinal cord.

-"And that's when we discovered that during sleep there are these really large, slow waves occurring maybe once every 20 seconds of CSF washing into the brain," Lewis says.
+"And that's when we discovered that during sleep, there are these really large, slow waves occurring maybe once every 20 seconds of CSF washing into the brain," Lewis says.

 These waves were a bit like the oscillations of a very slow washing machine.

-Earlier studies of animals had found that the flow of CSF increases during sleep, and helps carry away waste products, including the toxins associated with Alzheimer's.
+Earlier studies of animals had found that the flow of CSF increases during sleep and helps carry away waste products, including the toxins associated with Alzheimer's.

-But Lewis's team was able to see this process occur in the brains of people — in real time.
+But Lewis' team was able to see this process occur in the brains of people — in real time.
 And that led to another discovery.

 "Before each wave of fluid, we would actually see a wave of electrical activity in the neurons," Lewis says.
-"This electrical wave always happens first and the CSF wave always seems to follow seconds later."
+"This electrical wave always happens first, and the CSF wave always seems to follow seconds later."

 The finding suggests that the electrical wave was triggering each wash cycle.

-And the brain wave in question was a very familiar one called a "slow wave."
-Slow waves appear when a person enters the state known as deep sleep, or non-rapid-eye-movement sleep.
+And the brain wave in question was a very familiar one called a slow wave.
+Slow waves appear when a person enters the state known as deep sleep, or non-rapid eye movement sleep.

-And they play a role in both memory and brain disease, Lewis says
+And they play a role in both memory and brain disease, Lewis says.

 "It's already known that people with Alzheimer's disease have less of these electrophysiological slow waves, so they have smaller and fewer slow waves," she says.